 Azure has released guidance documentation to help you implement your solutions that meet MPA security best practices.

+For instructions on how to access audit reports and certificates, see Audit documentation.
 You can download the following guidance documents from the Service Trust Portal (STP) Media and Entertainment section:

 - Azure responses to MPA common guidelines

 - Azure responses to MPA application and cloud security guidelines

 - Azure Virtual Desktop infrastructure hardening guide